tilde-nlp/Multilingualism-scoring-tool/Readme.md

 # Run the tool
 - From Linux command line: "python app.py" starts the web service.
-- Using docker (on local machine):
+- Using docker build (on local machine):
 	- docker build --tag scorer . --no-cache
 	- docker run -p 8989:8989 -t scorer
+	- tool then may be accessed on http://localhost:8989/score
+- Alternative using github packages:
+	- docker pull ghcr.io/tilde-nlp/multilingualism-scoring-tool:master
+	- docker run -p 8989:8989 -t ghcr.io/tilde-nlp/multilingualism-scoring-tool:master
  	- tool then may be accessed on http://localhost:8989/score
 - Tests may be run using command "python -m unittest discover -s tests"
 - Test with offline websites may be run using command "python test_all_sites.py" .
 Note that to test on offline websites, these offline websites must be preseont in tests\offline_sites\ folder.